coq/platform-docs/CONTRIBUTING.md

 manual, and do not have to discuss every single aspects of a feature.

 On the contrary, the various independent aspects of a feature should be split into several tutorials.
-As a general rule, a tutorial is becoming out too long or complicated to navigate, or if its structure is branching out, you may want to consider splitting it out.
+As a general rule, if a tutorial is becoming too long or complicated to navigate, or if its structure is branching out, you may want to consider splitting it out.
 Moreover, tutorials can also be split in order to provide a more gradual introduction to a complicated feature.

 Doing so enables users to only have to read the basics to be able to start working, and leaves them the possibility to learn new aspects modularly, according to their needs.
-It also makes the documentation easier to maintain and to navigate, and makes it easier add new tutorials.
+It also makes the documentation easier to maintain and to navigate, and makes it easier to add new tutorials.

 When possible tutorials should try to be as self contained as possible, and should not hesitate to recall quickly a concept rather than referring to another tutorial.
 Doing so only takes a bit more time when writing a tutorial but saves a lot of times to a lot of users that will not have to chase information in different other tutorials, tutorials which could in turn refer to other tutorials.
-It also ease maintaining as one does not need to worry about potential modifications to other tutorials.
+It also eases maintenance as one does not need to worry about potential modifications to other tutorials.

 ### Adding Exercices
-As tutorials are meant for studying, do not hesitate to add few exercices for the users to try, e.g. functions or properties to prove or finish.
+As tutorials are meant for studying, do not hesitate to add some exercices for the users to try, e.g. functions or properties to prove or finish.
 In general, we recommand to provide at least definitions prefilled with typing informations like:

 ```